 How Does Loneliness Affect Your Spirit?

-Loneliness can have a profound impact on one’s spirit or inner well-being.
-While it’s often considered a social or emotional issue, its effects can extend to the spiritual dimension of a person’s life.
+While it’s often considered a social or emotional issue, the effects of loneliness can extend to the spiritual dimension of a person’s life.
 Here are some ways in which loneliness can affect your spirit:

 Loneliness can make it challenging to feel and express gratitude for the positive aspects of your life.
 You may become fixated on what’s not going well, undermining your sense of contentment and appreciation.